hupe13/extensions-leaflet-map-github/readme.md

 ## Description

-Plugin to extend the WordPress Plugin Leaflet Map with functions of some Leaflet Plugins.
+Plugin to extend the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with functions of some Leaflet Plugins.

 ### WordPress Plugin